Kinto is a minimalist JSON storage service with synchronisation and sharing abilities. It is meant to be easy to use and easy to self-host.

 Content delivery: manage remote content or configuration for your apps via an administration UI

 Data collection: easily collect structured data from surveys, forms, analytics.

 Store encrypted data at a location users can control, ensuring better privacy and security.

-At Mozilla, Kinto is used in Firefox for global synchronization of frequently changed settings like blocklists, and the Web Extensions storage.sync API.
-It is also used in Firefox for Android for A/B testing and delivering extra assets like fonts or hyphenation dictionaries.
+At Mozilla, Kinto is used in Firefox for global synchronization of frequently changed settings like blocklists, experimentation, A/B testing, list of search engines, or delivering extra assets like fonts or hyphenation dictionaries.

 Kinto is an HTTP API in front of a database.
 Interactions with the server are simple HTTP requests rather than complex SQL or map-reduce queries.
 It is meant to be minimalist and simple.

 Permissions can be set on the stored objects, making it possible to share data between users.